Where do I find First-Year Seminar Course Descriptions for this year?

 First-Year Seminar is a unique course in that it draws from a wide array of disciplines.
 Because of this fact, professors from just about every academic area teach it.
 The faculty who teach First-Year Seminar are a special group—the most dynamic, enthusiastic group of professors you will ever encounter.

-What is the “Common Book?”
+What is the “FYS Anthology?”
 How is it selected?

 While you will enroll in a First-Year Seminar with a particular course title and specialized readings and assignments, all students in your entering class will read from the Ways of Knowing: The First-Year Seminar Anthology during the semester.
 In it, Belmont faculty have compiled a group of articles and book excerpts that embrace the FYS theme "Ways of Knowing," challenging students to consider how we know what we know, how others may see and know the world differently, and the value of learning to “think outside the box.”
 We certainly don’t expect everyone to agree with the themes or views presented in the anthology.
 In fact, we hope that you are ready to probe, question, and learn from your readings and discussions with your professor and peers.